 To change the budget after it is adopted requires a supermajority Council vote (5 of 7 Council members).

 Essential to the development of Santa Monica’s annual budget is feedback from individuals and organizations regarding issues or programs that they believe need to be addressed with additional resources.
-Input from the community is received through various channels, including City Council meetings, the City website, the Government Outreach system, through the various forums presented by City boards, commissions and community groups.
-Additional opportunity for public comments occurs in June with the formal public hearing on the proposed budget.
+Input from the community is received through Santa Monica Works, and through the various forums presented by City boards, commissions and community groups.
+Additional opportunity for public comments occurs at City Council meetings when various budget updates are presented and during the formal public hearing on the proposed budget each June.